Jose Aldo

 ANALYSIS

 Now 38 years of age, Aldo returned from nearly two years on the sidelines to dominate Jonathan Martinez via unanimous decision in May.
-He found life much more difficult against Bautista, primarily because of the style which his opponent employed.
+He found life much more difficult against Bautista, primarily because of the style his opponent employed.
 Aldo spent nearly half of the fight being controlled along the fence.
-It was a boring but effective style employed by Bautista.
+It was a boring but effective strategy put in motion by Bautista.
 Oddly enough, Jose seemingly abandoned his trademark leg kicks, instead preferring to try to damage Mario to the head.
 It worked in spurts, particularly in Round 2, but he was never able to get much going in Round 3 with the fight tied at 18.
-The good news for Aldo is that his takedown defense remains as brilliant as ever and very few of the opponents he faces moving forward can match Bautista's gas tank.
+The good news for Aldo is that his takedown defense remains as brilliant as ever, and very few of the opponents he faces moving forward can match Bautista's gas tank.
 "The King of Rio" should be back in short order.

 Read More News